stevenharman/stevenharman.net-octopress/source/_posts/2010-01-07-yagni-aint-what-you-think-it-is.markdown

 ---
 layout: post
-title: "YAGNI Ain't What You Thing It Is"
+title: "YAGNI Ain't What You Think It Is"
 date: 2010-01-07 13:33
 comments: true
 categories: